kivy/buildozer/README.rst

 Buildozer is a tool for creating application packages easily.

-The goal is to have one "buildozer.spec" file in your app directory that describes your application requirements, titles, etc.  Buildozer will use that spec to create a package, currently Android and iOS are supported.
+The goal is to have one "buildozer.spec" file in your app directory that describes your application requirements, titles, etc. Buildozer will use that spec to create a package, currently Android and iOS packaging is supported.

 Usage example
 -------------